inverno-io/inverno-mods/doc/reference-guide.md

 ### Media type service

-The module provides a base `MediaTypeService` implementation based on the JDK (see [Files.probeContentType(Path)](https://docs.oracle.com/javase/9/docs/api/java/nio/file/Files.html#probeContentType-java.nio.file.Path-)) and exposed as an overridable bean allowing custom implementations to be provided.
+The module provides a base `MediaTypeService` implementation based on the JDK (see [Files.probeContentType(Path)][jdk-files-probeContentType]) and exposed as an overridable bean allowing custom implementations to be provided.

 ### Resource service